jzilic1991/edge-offloading/README.md

 <br/>

 ## Datasets
+Datasets used in our work are:
+-Los Alamos National Laboratory (LANL) failure dataset of high-performance computing (HPC) clusters [1] -LiveLab application usage traces [2]
 <br/>

 ## Acknowledgments
 This work is partially funded through the Rucon project (Runtime Control in Multi Clouds), FWF Y 904 START-Programm 2015.

+## References
+[1] Schroeder, Bianca, and Garth A. Gibson.
+"A large-scale study of failures in high-performance computing systems."
+IEEE transactions on Dependable and Secure Computing 7.4 (2009): 337-350.

+[2] Shepard, Clayton, et al. "LiveLab: measuring wireless networks and smartphone users in the field."
+ACM SIGMETRICS Performance Evaluation Review 38.3 (2011): 15-20.